Colonia Buenos Aires: Panteón Francés de la Piedad

 The neighborhood contains the Panteón Francés de la Piedad (French Cemetery of Piety) which was founded by Maximilian I in the 19th century.
 Today, this cemetery is mostly abandoned and quiet, even on Day of the Dead, when most Mexican families visit family graves.
 Many are tombs over 100 years old, abandoned.
 Some remain works of art but others are totally destroyed.
 The grounds are not kept.
 The remains of Francisco I. Madero, José María Pino Suárez, Emilio Portes Gil, Javier Torres Adalid, Mariano Escobedo and José Revueltas are buried here.

 The cemetery was used mostly by the well-to-do and many of the graves have Art Nouveau designs.
 Those with the means would have large gravestones, small buildings and/or sculptures on the gravesites.
 Many of the sculptures refer to death, fragility and the brevity of life.
 Some were done by an Italian sculptor named Ponzanelli.
 There is also a 100-year-old replica of the Pietà sculpture by Michelangelo.

 The government of the Cuauhtémoc borough states that the cemetery was closed in 1924; however, Oaxacan writer Andrés Henestrosa was buried here in 2008, which was his wish according to his daughter.

 Transportation

-Public transportation

-The area is served by the Mexico City Metro.
-While it is not inside the neighborhood limits, Metro Lázaro Cárdenas is within walking distance.